Towards a deeper fundamental understanding of (Al,Sc)N ferroelectric nitrides: Results

-On the other hand, one can describe energetics of H5 by only taking into account the strain degrees of freedom and their energetics described by Eq.
+On the other hand, one can describe energetics of H5 by only taking into account the strain degrees of freedom and their energetics described by $E_{elastic}$ of Eq.
 (3), revealing that the H5 structure is ferroelastic in nature.
 In fact, a relative good agreement is obtained with the full model also {\it near} (and not only at) such H5 phase, that is when $u_{shift}$ varies between $\simeq$ -0.03 and $\simeq$ +0.03.
+It is important to realize that both $u_{shift}$ and the strains are varying for all the data point shown in Fig. 6, which explains why $E_{elastic}$ is not a horizontal line in Fig. 6.

-Adding then the energy related to $u_{shift}$ to the energy associated with strains now allows a good description even further away from H5, in the sense that using Eqs.(3) and (2) together results in energy being very close to that of the full model for $u_{shift}$ up to $\simeq$ +0.07.
-However and strikingly, employing Eq.
-(3) alone or in addition to Eq.
+Adding then the energy related to $u_{shift}$ to the energy associated with strains now allows a good description even further away from H5, in the sense that using $E_{elastic}$ and $E_{polar}$ of Eqs.(3) and (2) together results in energy being very close to that of the full model for $u_{shift}$ up to $\simeq$ +0.07.
+However and strikingly, employing $E_{elastic}$ of Eq.
+(3) alone or in addition to $E_{polar}$ of Eq.
 (2) can {\it not} induce the wurtzite minimum.

-In other words, it is imperative that $u_{shift}$ and the strains are coupled to each other, or equivalently, Eq.
-(4) needs to be activated in addition to Eqs.
+In other words, it is imperative that $u_{shift}$ and the strains are coupled to each other, or equivalently, $E_{int}$ of Eq.
+(4) needs to be activated in addition to $E_{polar}$ and $ E_{elastic}$ of Eqs.
 (2) and (3), in order for the wurtzite state to exist!
 Such a remarkable result demonstrates the tremendous importance of coupling between optical and acoustic modes in nitride ferroelectrics for the wurtzite phase to exist -- the former being related to $u_{shift}$ while the latter are associated with strains.
 In that sense, one can think of the WZ phase as being a rare example of a trigger-type ferroelectric state \cite{triggered1,triggered2} since the coupling between a polar mode and another degree of freedom (strain here) is required to induce this polar 4-time coordinated state.

-It is also important to realize that turning on the energetics of strains and their couplings with $u_{shift}$, but not activating Equation (2), still provides a good description near the H5 structure, that is for $u_{shift}$ ranging between $\simeq$ -0.03 and $\simeq$ +0.03, but yields an energy that is not bounded for the largest $u_{shift}$.
+It is also important to realize that turning on the energetics of strains and their couplings with $u_{shift}$ via $E_{elastic}$ and $E_{int}$, but not activating $E_{polar}$ of Eq.
+(2), still provides a good description near the H5 structure, that is for $u_{shift}$ ranging between $\simeq$ -0.03 and $\simeq$ +0.03, but yields an energy that is not bounded for the largest $u_{shift}$.
 One therefore absolutely needs the three energies of Eq.
 (1) to be able to have the energy minima of both H5 and WZ within a hexagonal symmetry.